Our Mission: We are dedicated to expanding awareness and preservation of Arizona women's history.

 A dedicated public librarian, Laurie is keen to promote and share Arizona women’s history with local communities.

-Tina Clark is the Archeologist, Historian and Curator for the Yuma Crossing National Heritage Area.
+Tina Clark is the Archaeologist, Historian and Curator for the Yuma Crossing National Heritage Area.
 She works to preserve the legacy that early Yumans left behind for those who currently reside in the community.
 She serves as curator for the Yuma Territorial Prison State Park and the Yuma Quartermaster Depot State Historic Park, in addition to being in charge of all public speaking obligations regarding the history of Yuma.

 Lora Key, Ph.D.